near Lacoochee in Pasco County, Florida — The American South (South Atlantic)

 Erected 1966 by Florida Board of Parks and Historic Memorials.
 (Marker Number F-136.)

 Location.
 28° 28.789′ N, 82° 10.656′ W. Marker is in near Lacoochee, Florida, in Pasco County.
 Marker is on U.S. 301.
+Located 7 miles north of Dade City, South of Reynolds Street at the County Line.
 Touch for map.
-Located 7 miles north of Dade City, South of Reynolds Street at the County Line.
 Marker is in this post office area: Dade City FL 33523, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Trilby Methodist Church (approx. 1.6 miles away); Trilby Cemetery (approx. 1.9 miles away); Fort King Road (approx. 2 miles away); Owensboro (approx. 2.4 miles away); Richloam General Store and Post Office Rumors of Riches (approx. 4.2 miles away); Blanton Methodist Church (approx. 6.3 miles away); Clay Sink Cemetery, Baptist Church and School (approx. 6.9 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Trilby Methodist Church (approx. 1.6 miles away); Trilby Trilby Cemetery (approx. 1.9 miles away); Fort King Road (approx. 2 miles away); Owensboro (approx. 2.4 miles away); Richloam (approx. 4.2 miles away); Richloam General Store and Post Office (approx. 4.2 miles away); Rumors of Riches (approx. 4.2 miles away).

 Regarding Fort Dade.
 At Fort Dade General Thomas S. Jesup and five Seminole chiefs and representatives sign the capitulation in which the Seminoles agreed to immigrate to Oklahoma.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 27, 2011, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,473 times since then and 4 times this year.
+This page was last revised on October 28, 2020.
+It was originally submitted on March 27, 2011, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 2,388 times since then and 334 times this year.
 Photos: 1, 2, 3. submitted on March 27, 2011, by Mike Stroud of Bluffton, South Carolina.